 It’s easy to understand the allure of sales enablement.
 More than ever, reps are struggling to remain relevant in the face of increasingly knowledgeable buyers.
 Economic uncertainty is rising.
 The pressure to hit the number is intensifying.
 The future of sales is here, bringing ever-changing dynamics and trends.
 This is the right time and right place for sales enablement to emerge as a true force in helping reps increase their win rates and deal sizes.

-The senior leaders we spoke with offered four practical ways that sales enablement can improve their impact in 2019:
+The senior leaders we spoke with offered four practical ways that sales enablement can improve their impact for next year:

 1. Don’t wait to be asked.
 Be proactive in bringing ideas for helping reps sell faster and win bigger deals.
 If a sales leader has to ask for a new program or idea to help, you've missed a major opportunity.
 Have a point of view on the barriers to sales effectiveness.
 And be ready to demonstrate how your ideas will address a specific problem for the sales organization.
 A performance consultant mindset is critical here.